circleci/circleci-docs/jekyll/_docs/build-image-trusty.md

 You can run your Linux builds on Ubuntu 14.04 Trusty (default is Ubuntu 12.04).
 You can switch to Trusty from "Project Settings" -> "Build Environment" of your project.

-Please note that you need to trigger a build by pushing commits to GitHub (instead of rebuilding) to apply the new setting.
+Please note that you need to trigger a build by pushing commits to GitHub or Bitbucket (instead of rebuilding) to apply the new setting.

 ## Base